corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/app-upgrade-notes.md

 | 4.0 | 4 |
 | 3.3 | 3 |
 {{< /table >}}

+## Upgrade CorDapps to platform version 12

+You don't need to perform a manual upgrade for this platform version.

+## Upgrade CorDapps to platform version 11

+You don't need to perform a manual upgrade for this platform version.

 ## Upgrade CorDapps to platform version 10